Philadelphia's 6ABC helicopter crashes in South Jersey

 According to 6ABC, the helicopter went down after 8 p.m.
 The pilot and photographer, who were contracted with U.S. Helicopters and part of the 6ABC family, died in the crash.
 The Federal Aviation Administration confirmed Wednesday that they were the only two people onboard the Eurocopter AS350B2 helicopter.

-6ABC says the chopper crashed as the crew made its way back from an assignment in Galloway Township.
+6ABC said the chopper crashed as the crew made its way back from an assignment in Galloway Township.

+New Jersey Gov. Phil Murphy shared his sympathies with the 6ABC team Wednesday morning, writing on social media, "Our deepest condolences go out to the Action News family following last night's helicopter crash in Wharton State Forest."

 Fedorczyk said the National Transportation Safety Board will lead the investigation into what led to the crash, and NTSB crew and FAA representatives are expected to arrive later in the day.